 We are all leaders in some aspect of our lives, and often in several different roles.
 First and foremost, you lead and manage yourself.
 You lead your families and friends.
 You influence and lead people at work, even when you hold no leadership title.
 Someone is always watching your behavior, trying to figure out who you really are, and will likely imitate some of what you do if they deem you a success or a role model.
 This is exactly how we all learn to function in society.
 You watch and learn, you imitate, you keep what works and discard the rest.
 So, like it or not, title or no, you, my friend are a leader.
 The choice that you must now make is what kind of leader you be or become.

-There are a few specific characteristics that apply to a servant leader.
-Well, they should probably apply to most leaders, but we are targeting “servants” specifically for today’s discussion.
+These should probably apply to most leaders, but we are targeting “servants” specifically for today’s discussion.

 1. Ego-less.
 Servant leaders work at being other-serving, rather than self-serving.
 Many people who rise to the top in their field tend to be driven there by our own ego or self-esteem.
 Servant leaders lead from a position of strength and not ego. hip forces you to put your ego aside for the sake of others.
 Servant leaders know that the mission, goal, vision, well-being of others, pushing people to their fullest potential is about others, not about them.

 2. Perceptive.
 Servant leaders search for the good and help to bring out the best in others.
 They work to bring these qualities out in other people, even when people are reluctant, or do not notice them in themselves.
 It is strange phenomenon that other can often see qualities, gifts and talents blossoming in us long before we even begin to suspect them.